ElWanderer/kOS_scripts/documentation/lib_burn_readme.md

 There is a small piece of Kerbal Alarm Clock integration.
 If KAC is available, any alarms for the craft that are due to pop up in the five minutes prior to the node are automatically deleted.

-The function then waits until the ETA to the node is half the burn time.
+The function then waits until the ETA to the node is the time required to burn half the node's delta-v (`half_burn_time`).
 If the node is "small", it will call `burnSmallNode(node, burn_time)`.
 Otherwise it will execute the main node burn logic loop:

 * Each tick, the available acceleration is checked.
 If the acceleration is non-zero:
   * The throttle is set by passing a rough calculation of the burn time (delta-v / current acceleration) in to `burnThrottle(burn_time)`